antiwork/.github/.github/ISSUE_TEMPLATE/issue.md

 Why are we shipping it?
 (Intention behind behavior change)

 The less words the better, but "save others time" – provide all of the necessary context in order to grok the issue and contribute.

+### How

+What's the right approach, atomically, to ship this?